 The Flagler Health+ vaccination clinics, staffed by internal employees and credentialed volunteers, are able to vaccinate approximately 400 to 600 people per day.
+Learn more.

 Those who have already received their first dosage will be receiving a follow-up call to schedule their second shot.
 This will occur as the county receives the vaccine.